 We can, and should, educate the public on how to overcome the human predisposition to react with fear and disgust towards those suffering from mental illness.
 In particular, we should target misconceptions about people with mental illness being ‘dangerous’ and ‘unpredictable.”

 What I’m wondering is this.
 What if together with increasing awareness and tolerance, we shift the conversation from one about disease and illness to one of our universal humanity?
 The interactive system of emotions, thoughts and actions, which underlie mental health and illness, apply to all of us!

 So perhaps a more helpful way of reducing stigma, is not just in trying to get people to override their natural reactions to disease so much, and begin helping people to see mental health and illness in a more holistic way.
 What we see on the surface (i.e. diagnoses, personalities, overall functioning) are simply the different kinds of flowers in an ever-dynamic human garden.
 We all share the same kinds of soil!

 When we become more informed about the processes, which apply to everyone, we can start dismantling the stigmatizing you-me, sick-healthy, crazy-sane divide, which propagates the stigma of mental health.
 With this information, we set the foundation for an agenda more aimed at the promotion of mental health maintenance, relapse prevention and building individual resilience.

-This blog was inspired by Dr. Fielding’s upcoming book: Mastering Adulthood: Go Beyond Adulting to Become an Emotional Grownup.
+This blog was inspired by Dr. Fielding’s multi media self-help book: Mastering Adulthood: Go Beyond Adulting to Become an Emotional Grownup.
 To learn more helpful skills for Mastering Adulthood, sign up for the Mindful-Mastery SKILL WEEKLY newsletter, or follow me on Facebook, Twitter, or Instagram.
 Or YouTube for skills videos!